prof-tallman/codepuzzles/cybersecurity/password_filter/README.md

    user@computer:~$ python pwdfilter.py
    Password: (the user typed '123qwe!@#' but the text was hidden)
-   Error: Password must contain an upper-case letter
+   Error: Password must contain an uppercase letter

    user@computer:~$ python pwdfilter.py
    Password: (the user typed '123' but the text was hidden)